 UNAIDS has set intermediary goals to be reached by 2020 that will allow the international community to measure that investments are on the right path.
 By 2020:

-- 90% of people with an HIV diagnosis should receive durable antiretroviral therapy (ART), i.e. 30 million people on treatment by 2020.
-In 2018, 23.3 million persons infected with HIV were under ART, i.e. 78% of those in need.
+• 90% of people with an HIV diagnosis should receive durable antiretroviral therapy (ART), i.e. 30 million people on treatment by the end of year 2020.
+In 2019, 24.5 million persons infected with HIV were under ART, i.e. 65% of those in need.

-- 90% of those receiving antiretroviral therapy should achieve viral suppression, thus reducing to nil the risk of HIV transmission.
-In 2018, 86% of those under ART had their viral load measured and undetectable.
+• 90% of those receiving antiretroviral therapy should achieve viral suppression, thus reducing to nil the risk of HIV transmission.
+In 2018, 53% of those living with HIV had their viral load measured and undetectable.

-In 2018, 1.7 million people were newly contaminated by the HIV around the world, a 16% decrease from 2010.
-These new contaminations are at their lowest level since the 90s’.
+In 2018, 1.7 million people were newly contaminated by the HIV around the world and 0,77 million people died of aids.
+The new contaminations are at their lowest level since the peak of the epidemic in 2010.
 The evolution is certainly encouraging.
 Yet, prevention remains one of major challenges, particularly in the regions where the epidemic continues to grow dramatically, e.g. in Central and Eastern Europe, or wherever it affects key populations that have limited access to healthcare such as vulnerable or marginalised persons or groups.
-These key populations now account for 54% of new HIV infections globally.

 The objective set in 2016 by the political declaration of the U.N. to have less than 500,000 new infections / year in 2020 is far from being reached.